kforiordan/advent-of-code/2022/11-monkey-in-the-middle/README.md

 product of the number of inspections by the two most active monkeys.

 ### Gold
+Similar, but instead of 20 rounds of inspections: 10,000.
+And the worry level never decreases.

 ## To Print Solution
 `cat prod-data.txt | python 11-monkey-in-the-middle.py`